 2017-18 salary cap hit: $3.75 million

-Bargaining chips: In the midst of a career season.
+Bargaining chips: Sixty-six points marked a career season.
 Strong-on-the-puck winger with enviable possession metrics.
 A beast in the corners.
 Ability to draw penalties.

-The latest: Of Vegas’s two stud UFA wingers, Neal has the more familiar resume, but Perron is actually enjoying the more productive season — crushing it with career-highs in assists (50) and points (66).
+The latest: Of Vegas’s two stud UFA wingers, Neal has the more familiar resume, but Perron actually enjoyed the more productive season — crushing it with career-highs in assists (50) and points (66).

 McPhee is keeping mum publicly with his plans for these veteran wingers.
-There is value in keeping Perron beyond 2017-18, but the temptation to let Perron walk and use his cap space on younger, cheaper talent will be tempting.
-There’s no guarantee Perron produces this well again.
+There is value in keeping Perron beyond 2017-18, but the temptation to let Perron walk and use his cap space on younger, cheaper talent will be there.

 ”I’m looking for eight years, $10 million a year,” Perron told the Las Vegas Review-Journal.
 He was joking.
 “I don’t really want to touch on [my next contract].
 I think it would be unfair for everyone to talk about that.
 I don’t want to jinx anything.”